SynapseProject/synapse.docs/docs/sdk/controller/index.md

 ## Synapse.Server.Extensibility

-The easiest way to implement a custom ApiController is to create a new Class Library project (dll), and add a reference to <a href="https://www.nuget.org/packages/Synapse.Server.Extensibility" target="_blank">Synapse.Server.Extensibility from nuget.org</a>.
-This will add all the necessary Web Api dependencies, and Synapse.Server.Extensibility contains a few helper utilities to aid in your dev.
-See a <a href="https://gist.github.com/SynapseProject/0f345c4fa60cdb53ae8d3585cde24513" target="_blank">Custom ApiController using Synapse.Server.Extensibility on Github.com</a>.

-## Native ApiControllers

-You may choose to implement a regular .NET ApiController, and Synapse will load it just fine.
-The Synapse.Server.Extensibility library mentioned above is simply a helper lib.
-Working sans Synapse.Server.Extensibility just means you need to bridge into Synapse.Controller on your own, whereas Synapse.Server.Extensibility provides a utility helper class to do so for you.
+There are two ways to implement a custom ApiController: you may use the Synapse.CustomContoller utility to auto-generate a code file and dll based on a YAML template, or you can code a Controller by hand in Visual Studio.

+- Read a detailed explanation of [Synapse.CustomController Commandline Utility here](controller/util).

+- Read a detailed explanation of [coding a Controller in Visual Studio here](controller/vs).

+    - Example code: <a href="https://gist.github.com/SynapseProject/0f345c4fa60cdb53ae8d3585cde24513" target="_blank">Custom ApiController using Synapse.Server.Extensibility on Github.com</a>.

 ## Declare your Custom Controller Interface

-After you implement the custom interface, specify it in Synapse.Server.config.yaml in the Controller->Assemblies section, as shown below.
+After you implement the custom interface and compile it to a dll, specify it in Synapse.Server.config.yaml in the Controller->Assemblies section, as shown below.
 The syntax is simply to list the assembly name, as opposed to `assembly:{namepsace.}class`, as in Handler declaration.
 Synapse Controller will discover all classes that inherit from `System.Web.Http.ApiController` (<a href="https://msdn.microsoft.com/en-us/library/system.web.http.apicontroller(v=vs.118).aspx" target="_blank">MSDN<a/>).

 ```yaml
 # Configure the 'Assemblies' node of Synapse.Server.config.yaml